 Upon arrival in the country, it may also be necessary to prove that the visitor has enough funds for the stay to gain entry to South Korea.

-According to the South Korean visa law, there are currently around 110 visa-exempt nationalities for the country.
+According to the South Korean visa law, there are currently around various visa-exempt nationalities for the country.
 These foreign citizens may enter South Korea for differing periods of permitted stay visa-free.

-However, individuals from over 130 countries and territories around the world require a visa to travel to South Korea no matter the period of stay or purpose of travel.
+Individuals from over 130 countries and territories around the world require a visa to travel to South Korea, no matter the period of stay or purpose of travel.

 South Korea currently only offers the option of obtaining a visa through a government diplomatic office, either an embassy or a consulate, as a visa on arrival is not available for the country.